alvinewamalwa/cybersecurity-lab-portfolio/security-labs/automation_of_nmap_scan/README.md

 (Scan results showing six open ports)

 Script Modification (Enumeration)
+As seen in the previous step, the target at 10.6.6.23mhas open ports that could indicate a samba server(ports 139 and 445 are open).
 I modified the script to enumerate shares on the target to run enum4linux.

 Screenshot 6: